ajmcf52/chitchat/dev_notes/diary.md

 UOH will be able to access OW's message queue by way of a method defined within _ChatUser_, which will be made a field variable inside _ChatWindow_ as a handy reference object.
 This should actually work quite well.

 With this plan in place, I am in the position to bring this code into existence the next time I have time to work on it, which will at the latest be Thursday.
 I may have time tomorrow, but I also have to meal prep, which is a time consuming process.
 Who knows, I may still have time to code, all priorities considered (i.e., sleep, exercise, etc).

+---

+## User IO (Mostly) Taken Care Of

+### Wednesday, August 17th 4:10PM PST

+---

+I say mostly because I have yet to test the code.
+As previously mentioned, I have been putting off testing for a number of days at this point.

+Now that I am at the point where I have completed my previously laid out objective to a satisfactory degree and even patched up code in some other places, I am at the point where I think it would be wise to lean into some test-driven development for a day or two.
+Surely, I will have a number of bugs to work out, as that is just the nature of how programming works.

+The cool thing about test-driven development is that, given the notion that I have an expectation inside my own head of how I expect the application to work in an abstract sense, I can compare that idea in my head to what I observe to be happening, and go from there in applying fixes.
+I am almost certain that I will be spending all of my programming time tomorrow (and probably some the next day) ironing out bugs.
+In doing so, I will take care to track notable issues that take a little bit more time to figure out.
+That said, I am confident in my overall bug-fixing ability, particularly with the way I have laid my code out.

+Of course, working through network-related bugs will be a bit more tedious in solving, though I have definitely developed my own method of solving these types of bugs.
+VS Code itself has proven to be a brilliant editor in this sense, as I am able to a compound launch debug session, which allows me to run multiple programs simultaneously in debug mode, catering to all the various breakpoints littered across the programs I am running.
+This has proven to be absolutely invaluable in stepping through protocol-centric conversations between entities across a network; with breakpoints set up on either end at all the various potentially problematic points that I wish to investigate at a particular moment, I can simply hit the green arrow and sequentially proceed from breakpoint to breakpoint, bouncing between programs in a seamlessly fluid manner.
+I absolutely love it.

+Until tomorrow!
+Time for some debugging....
+Hehehe